shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 [here][8], from where we can adapt the configuration shared in the "Asterisk Provisioning" section to work with the BYOC trunk.

+The values highlighted in bold in the example config below will be unique to your environment and need to be replaced with correct values to work accordingly.

 pjsip_wizard.conf:
 <pre style="background-color:#fdf6e3;color:#657b83;">
 <code><span>[user_defaults](!)